I was recently asked, “Do degrees of holiness here on earth result in degrees of reward in Heaven?”

 - inherit the new heaven and new earth, the new Jerusalem, and the spring of the water of life (Rev. 21:1-7).

 My quick survey has by no means exhausted the NT’s teaching on rewards, and it hasn’t even touched the OT.
-Perhaps the most thought provoking OT passage on rewards is Daniel 12:3, “Those who have insight will shine brightly like the brightness of the expanse of heaven, and those who lead the many to righteousness, like the stars forever and ever.”
+Perhaps the most thought-provoking OT passage on rewards is Daniel 12:3, “Those who have insight will shine brightly like the brightness of the expanse of heaven, and those who lead the many to righteousness, like the stars forever and ever.”
 This statement by Daniel’s angelic interpreter seems to indicate that glorified saints shine with varying degrees of intensity depending on the level of their reward or perhaps as part of their reward.

 So in answer to the original question: When we understand that holiness involves not only the absence of that which is sinful, but also the presence of that which is godly, then, yes, degrees of holiness here affect the level of our reward in the next life.
 The more our lives are filled with the fruit of holiness, the greater our rewards will be.

-Originally posted at Exegetical Thoughts and Biblical Theology.
+- Revised from an article published at Exegetical Thoughts and Biblical Theology.